bradsmialek/code-401-python-prework/prework-python-html.md

 ## Submitting Your Work

-There will be an associated Canvas assignment available for you to submit your completed work.
-Once you complete the REPL.it assignments in full, print the summary page of the assignments as a PDF document (save it on your Desktop).
+Once you complete the REPL.it assignments in full, save the summary page of the assignments as a PDF document (save it on your Desktop).
 This should show a summary list of all assignments, which should also show them as `completed`.
-Submit this PDF as a file in the Canvas assignment, so we can review work.
+Submit this PDF as a file in the assignment, so we can review work.

-Use the comments section in Canvas to submit questions, comments, and reflections on this work.
+Use the comments section to submit questions, comments, and reflections on this work.

 _Because this is not an HTML/CSS/JS course, those assignments will not be graded in any detail._